Encode-Club-Solidity-Bootcamp-Team-6/project-4/README.md

 ## NestJS config mode (backend)

-This code uses the NestJS config mode to load e.g. RPC URL and PRIVATE KEY.
+This code uses the NestJS config mode to load e.g. EndpointRpcUrl and PRIVATE KEY.
 Explanations for this mode see: https://github.com/Encode-Club-Solidity-Bootcamp/Lesson-15?tab=readme-ov-file#using-nestjs-configurations-module

-The code combines RPC URL and API form .env file to RpcEndpointUrl (see backend > app.service.ts).
+The code combines RPC URL and API KEY from .env file for Infura (in this case) to RpcEndpointUrl (see backend > app.service.ts).
 The classical load form env w/ dotenv is still in the code though.

 Syntax info for RpcEndpointUrl from env: